adamcharnock/lightbus/README.rst

 Lightbus
 ========

-**Lightbus will be a new message bus for Python 3, backed by AMQP.
-Our focus is providing conceptually simple communication between multiple applications/processes.**
+**Lightbus will be a new message bus for Python 3.
+The focus of Lightbus is providing conceptually simple communication between multiple applications/processes.**

 Lightbus will be able to substitute for message queues such as Celery &